A 24-year-old summer camp counselor has been indicted on charges that he molested three boys at a North Jersey facility.

 Click here to contact an editor about feedback or a correction for this story.

-NJ 'perv' teachers, coaches busted in the past year through 2022
+NJ 'perv' teachers, coaches busted in two-year span

-There have been a number of educators, coaches and private teachers facing criminal charges for sexual offenses around New Jersey this past year.
+There were a number of educators, coaches and private teachers facing criminal charges for sexual offenses around New Jersey, arrested between 2022 and 2023.

 These NJ towns have the highest rates of sexually transmitted diseases